 You can improve your gas mileage by 1–2 percent by using the manufacturer's recommended grade of motor oil.
 For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by 1–2 percent.
 Using 5W-30 in an engine designed for 5W-20 can lower your gas mileage by 1–1.5 percent.
 Also, look for motor oil that says "Energy Conserving" on the API performance symbol to be sure it contains friction-reducing additives.

 |Fuel Economy Benefit:||1–2%|

 |Equivalent Gasoline Savings:||$0.04–$0.07/gallon|

-Tests suggest that replacing a clogged air filter on an older car with a carbureted engine may improve fuel economy 2 to 6 percent under normal replacement conditions or up to 14 percent if the filter is so clogged that it significantly affects drivability.
+Replacing a clogged air filter on an older vehicle with a carbureted engine can improve both fuel economy and acceleration by a few percent under normal replacement conditions.

 Note: Cost savings are based on an assumed fuel price of $3.61/gallon.